belle2/basf2/framework/doc/development/tuppr.rst

 .. warning::

-   If you cannot ensure backwards compatibility please create a pull request with the code changes and make sure that, apart from the missing payload, it is approved by all necessary people and can be merged on short notice.
-Only then should you ask for an update of the globaltag by providing the pull request number and the new payloads to the globaltag manager.
+   If you cannot ensure backwards compatibility, you should discuss about this with the globaltag manager or during a `Software Developers meeting<https://indico.belle2.org/category/18/>`__.
+Then, after having found a proper solution, please create a pull request with the code changes and make sure that, apart from the missing payload, it is approved by all necessary people and can be merged on short notice.
+Only then you should ask for an update of the globaltag by providing the pull request number and the new payloads to the globaltag manager.

 Testing of all changes
 ----------------------

 Please make sure the payloads contain the contents you expect them to have.
-You can easily inspect a payload file using the tool ``b2conditionsdb-dump`` (see the full documentation :ref:`here <b2conditionsdb>`.
+You can easily inspect a payload file using the tool ``b2conditionsdb-dump`` (see the full documentation :ref:`here <b2conditionsdb>`).

 .. warning::